WHAT IS A CAVITATION?

 WHY CAVITATION HAPPENS IN THE PUMP

-EVIDENCE OF CAVITATION
+EVIDENCES OF CAVITATION

-ABSENCE OR UNSTABLE FLOW OF PUMP
+ABSENCE OR UNSTABLE FLOW OF PUMP.

-EROSION OF IMPELLERS
+EROSION OF IMPELLERS.

-VACUUM METER READINGS
+VACUUM METER READINGS.

-A very specific noise comes from the pump it sounds like rattling stones.
+When pump cavitates a very specific noise comes from the pump it sounds like rattling stones.

 WHY CAVITATION HAPPENS